Azure/BatchAIAnomalyDetection/README.md

 ## Validate Deployments and Jobs Execution
 After all resources are created, you can check your resource group in the portal and validate that all components have been deployed successfully.

 For the Logic App to start running, you would need to authenticate the ACI API connection.
-Navigate to your resource group, click on the ACI API connection in the portal and authenticate by either using your service principle info or sign in using your email and password/pin.
+Navigate to your resource group, click on the ACI API connection in the portal and authenticate.

 Under *Batch AI Workspace > Cluster > Jobs*, you should see the experiment and scoring jobs, as soon as the Logic App is triggered.
+It might take a few minutes for ACI to pull the scheduling image and run the container and for the Batch AI cluster to resize and allocate nodes before running the jobs.

 Under *Storage Account > Blobs*, you should see the predictions CSV files in the *predictions* container, after the Batch AI jobs finish successfully.